 After the record attempt, the t-shirt was broken down into 10,000 individual items of clothing for underprivileged children. pic.twitter.com/lFVS9hIbPw

 It measured in at a staggering 108.96 m (357.48 ft) long and 73.48 m (241.08 ft) wide when it was unfurled in Bucharest, Romania on 27 March.

-The fabric of the T-shirt was made out of more than 500,000 recycled plastic bottles, which took over three weeks to collect and a month for seamstresses to sew.
+The fabric of the T-shirt was made out of 250,000 recycled plastic bottles, which took over three weeks to collect and a month for seamstresses to sew.

 The design is a reinterpreted model of the national flag, a tricolor belt that's also used on the official jersey of the Romanian rugby team.